chromium/chromium/docs/callback.md

 A callback with no unbound input parameters (`base::OnceCallback<void()>`) is called a `base::OnceClosure`.
-The same pattern exists for base::RepeatingCallback, as base::RepeatingClosure.
+The same pattern exists for base::RepeatingCallback, as `base::RepeatingClosure`.
 Note that this is NOT the same as what other languages refer to as a closure -- it does not retain a reference to its enclosing environment.